What is Thrive?

-Through the Thrive approach staff recognise and support the social and emotional needs of the children.
-Whole class screening provides information for the class teacher to help him/her to plan PSHE sessions bespoke to the needs of the class.
-Where children need individualised support parental/carer consent is obtained for an individual assessment.
+Through using the Thrive approach, staff recognise and support the social and emotional needs of the children.
+Whole class screening provides information for the class teacher to help him/her to plan sessions bespoke to the needs of the class.
+Where children need individualised support, parental/carer consent is obtained for an individual assessment.
 The assessment then leads to an action plan for the child with support in place through individual or small group sessions.
-Our Thrive Lead is also very willing to meet with parents/carers to draw up an action plan for home if this is requested.
+Our Thrive trained staff are also very willing to meet with parents/carers to draw up an action plan for home if this is requested.

-What progress Whitehouse Community Primary School made in the Thrive approach?
+What progress has Whitehouse Community Primary School made in using the Thrive approach?

 Where can I find out more about Thrive?

 If you would like further information on Thrive please visit the Thrive website at: